Smiley-McSmiles/jellyman/README.md

 -X, --uninstall              Uninstall Jellyfin and Jellyman Completely.

 EXAMPLE:
-- To stop jellyfin, disable on startup, backup, and then start the jellyfin server:
+- To stop jellyfin, disable on startup, and then get status of the jellyfin service:
+├── "sudo jellyman --stop --disable --status"
-└── "sudo jellyman -S -d -b /home/$USER/ -s"
+└── "sudo jellyman -S -d -t"

 ```

 ### In case Jellyman wont upgrade itself